-So, you’ve been wondering if you should invest in Gold?
-You might have heard how allocating a small percentage of your investment portfolio to Gold can potentially hedge against inflation during times of extreme economic volatility, but I don’t blame you if your eyes glaze over hearing that.
-While it’s important information to know, we believe that understanding the history behind gold will help new investors better appreciate its place in an investment portfolio.
+So, you’ve been wanting to invest in Gold?
+You might have heard how holding a small portion of Gold in your investment portfolio can potentially hedge against inflation, but I don’t blame you if your eyes glaze over hearing that.
+We believe that understanding the history behind gold will help new investors better appreciate its place in an investment portfolio.

 Gold Throughout History